j-webtek/LLM-Learning/README.md

 ### 📈 Research & Innovations

+- [MuZero: Mastering Go, chess, shogi and Atari without rules](https://www.deepmind.com/blog/muzero-mastering-go-chess-shogi-and-atari-without-rules): DeepMind's MuZero represents a significant advancement in AI, mastering games like Go, chess, shogi, and Atari without being pre-informed of the rules, showcasing its capability to strategize in unknown environments.
+Going beyond previous AI models, MuZero learns only the vital aspects of its environment and combines this with a look-ahead tree search, setting new performance standards while potentially leading to applications in real-world scenarios where rules are undefined.
 - [Anand Katti](https://www.linkedin.com/posts/anand-katti-4278637_ai-genai-llm-activity-7097479600368160768-jNzj/) - LLMOps enhances the MLOps framework by introducing LLM-specific tasks.
 - [An Introduction to LLMOps: Operationalizing and Managing Large Language Models using Azure ML](https://techcommunity.microsoft.com/t5/ai-machine-learning-blog/an-introduction-to-llmops-operationalizing-and-managing-large/ba-p/3910996) - Large language models (LLMs) like GPT-4 have transformed natural language processing with their superior performance, but their real-world deployment requires a systematic approach called LLMOps.
 - [GPT-4V (ision) System Card](https://cdn.openai.com/papers/GPTV_System_Card.pdf) - GPT-4 with Vision (GPT-4V) combines text and image processing, expanding the impact of language-only systems.